CoenMeintjes/PropScout/README.md

 # PropScout | Unlocking the Potential of Property Investment

-`PropScout` is a real estate investment app designed to assist budding property investors with identifying potentially lucrative markets as well provide them with a framework for systematic real estate investment deal analysis.
+PropScout is a comprehensive real estate investment app designed to empower investors and allow them to thrive in the dynamic property market.

 ## Project Overview

-PropScout is a real estate investment app that helps property investors identify promising markets and offers a systematic framework for real estate deal analysis.
-It leverages data extraction, storage, and analysis to streamline the property analysis workflow and enable users to make informed investment decisions.
-Building on previous projects, PropScout focuses on collecting and storing property listings to create a comprehensive database for analysis, with plans to incorporate additional features in the future.

-PropScout builds upon the foundation established in two key projects: [analysing_south_african_property_markets](https://github.com/CoenMeintjes/analysing_south_african_property_markets) and [property_investment_analysis_framework](https://github.com/CoenMeintjes/property_investment_analysis_framework).
-These projects have laid the groundwork for future feature improvements and serve as valuable references for the development of PropScout.
+In its current state of development, PropScout is capable of automating the extraction of property listing notifications from a Gmail inbox, securely storing essential information in a SQLite database, and empowering users with data analysis tools that facilitate informed investment decisions.
+Ultimately the app will build upon the foundation established in two pivotal projects: [analysing_south_african_property_markets](https://github.com/CoenMeintjes/analysing_south_african_property_markets) and [property_investment_analysis_framework](https://github.com/CoenMeintjes/property_investment_analysis_framework).
+PropScout is poised for continuous feature enhancements and draws upon these projects as invaluable references for its ongoing development journey.

 ## Features